Paris cleans up as Macron prepares response to yellow vests

 Yellow vest protesters demand lower taxes, higher minimum wages and better pension benefits.
 But, mindful of France’s deficit and not wanting to flout EU rules, Macron has scant wriggle room for more concessions.

-Writing by Geert De Clercq; Editing by Raissa Kasolowsky
+Rerporting by Geert De Clercq, Elena Gyldenkerne Massa, Ardee Napolitano and Emmanuel Jarry; Writing by Geert De Clercq; Editing by Raissa Kasolowsky/Keith Weir